 Here are some techniques and tips for parents to facilitate the process of homework and prevent frustration, anger, and disappointment.

-Andrea has created this video for older students, giving tips & tricks for getting homework done.
+Shy Lama has created this video for students, giving tips & tricks for staying organized and getting homework done.
+Everything from writing down goals and keeping a calendar to taking breaks and having snacks on-hand.

 - YouTube URL